FacultadInformatica-LinkedData/Curso2020-2021-ODKG/HandsOn/Group07/README.md

 Hands-on assignment
 ==================

-This is the directory where Group XX uploads their materials related to the hands-on.
+This is the directory where Group 07 uploads their materials related to the hands-on.

 # Members of the group